tkherman/Texas-Hold-em-Game/README.md

 ### How hands are compared

-It uses **std::unordered map** to store precalculated ranking of each possible hands.
+Comparing hands in poker is not a trivial task.
+Since there are almost 2.6 million different possible poker hands, it is impractical to simply store a ranking of all 2.6 million of these hands.
+Luckily, there are only 7,462 different “equivalence classes” of hands, meaning that there are only 7,462 different groupings of hands that have the same rank.
+This fact greatly simplifies our calculations by allowing us to use these equivalence classes to compare hands.
+We pulled these equivalence classes from http://www.rpbridge.net/d/pkh.dta.
+Our program uses std::unordered map to store precalculated rankings of each of the possible hands.
 The key for each hand is the prime multiplication of the cards and the value is the ranking.
+Each card is represented by a struct which contains the value, suit, and prime number.
+The prime number is assigned according to the value of the card.
 Each card is represented by a struct which contains the value, suit, and prime number.
 The prime number is assigned according to the value of the card.

 A: 41
 2: 2